danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 How are these physical considerations replicated in a virtual meeting?

 #  IANA Considerations

-There are no IANA considerations associated with this document.
+Are there any IANA considerations associated with a virtual meeting?

+# Next Steps

+With this initial document published, the intent now is to go back and start to fill in the sections with possible ideas about how the questions might be answered.

+Suggestions were made to investigate what lessons can be learned from work by other organizations on virtual meetings.
+Initial suggestions
+included:

+- The Internet Society has now hosted two (2015 and 2016) global "InterCommunity" events bringing together ISOC members from around the world.
+The 2016 event, in particular, was designed to be a virtual event.
+- The conference industry has been exploring virtual and/or "hybrid" meetings.
+There may be value here.
+- Universities and specifically Internet2 may have some experience.
+- George Michaelson stated: "Van Jacobsen did a lot of work on meeting behaviour online in the MBONE days, working on the whiteboard and vat.
+He has made observations about weighted-sum voting, speaking controls, inheritence of the state of the meeting."

 {backmatter}

 # Acknowledgements

-The author thanks all of the participants of the manycouches design team as well as the IESG members who participated in the discussion on 20 July 2016 at IETF 96 in Berlin.
+This document reflects the input of many people who participated in both the manycouches design team as well as the discussion with the IESG on 20 July 2016 at IETF 96 in Berlin.
+Subsequent discussions on the manycouches mailing list also informed this document.
+The author would specifically like to thank: Benoit Claise and Greg Wood for their ideas about how to structure this document; and George Michaelson for additional thoughts and ideas.

 # Development Note